Salisbury Police chief addresses K-9 video, says officer separated from animal - Salisbury Post

 Stokes said the video involved a “K-9 training” and that the officer involved “has been administratively separated from the K-9.”

-The original video was published by Charlotte TV station by FOX 46 and then removed from its website.
+The original video was published by Charlotte TV station FOX 46 and then removed from its website.
 A remnant of the article visible through Google search says an officer was shown hitting and pulling the dog up by the leash.

 Stokes said the incident is being investigated by an outside agency that is “reviewing the matter” with K-9 handling experts, including former handlers from other police departments, an owner of a K-9 training firm and SPD K-9 staff.